Embedding theory as new geometrical mimetic gravity: Introduction

 The framework of mimetic gravity can be modified to explain certain phenomena of modern cosmology.
-In particular, the introduction of a potential for the scalar field $\la$ \cite{mukhanov2014} leads to the appearing of a pressure of the mimetic matter, whereas an addition of a higher-order derivative term transforms mimetic matter into imperfect fluid \cite{mukhanov2014,vikman2015,kobayashi2017}.
+In particular, the introduction of a potential for the scalar field $\la$ \cite{mukhanov2014} leads to the appearing of a pressure of the mimetic matter (note that used structure of the action appears to be a particular case of the general expression which was already considered in the earlier work \cite{lim1003.5751}), whereas an addition of a higher-order derivative term transforms mimetic matter into imperfect fluid \cite{mukhanov2014,vikman2015,kobayashi2017}.
 It is also possible to write an action of mimetic matter in a form with which it turns out to be pressure-free perfect fluid moving arbitrary (i.e. not potentially anymore) \cite{statja48}.
 In the latter case the description of mimetic matter contains two more fields in addition to $n$ and $\la$.
 Moreover, one can return to the original formulation of mimetic gravity with the auxiliary metric $\tilde g_{\m\n}$ and three scalar fields that are present in the expression for physical metric $g_{\m\n}$ analogous to \eqref{v1}, see details in \cite{statja48}.
 For the current status of mimetic gravity framework see the review \cite{mimetic-review17} and the references therein.